 Do they still make Toyota Echoes?

-The Toyota Echo was introduced as a replacement for the Toyota Tercel.
-It was designed to appeal to budget-conscious consumers looking for a reliable and economical vehicle.
-The Echo was known for its:
+The Toyota Echo was introduced in the United States in 1999 as a replacement for the Toyota Tercel.
+It was designed to be a small, affordable, and fuel-efficient car that would appeal to younger buyers and those on a budget.
+The Echo was known for its distinctive boxy styling, roomy interior, and reliable Toyota engineering.

 What was the last year of the Toyota Echo?